Leroy Matthiesen: Retirement and legacy

 On January 21, 1997, John Paul II accepted Matthiesen's resignation as bishop of Amarillo.
 Matthiesen received the Ketteler Award for Social Justice from the Sisters of Divine Providence in 2002.
 In 2002, he celebrated mass at a conference center in Louisville, Kentucky, to commemorate the 25th anniversary of New Ways Ministry, an advocacy group for LGBTQ Catholics.
 This mass violated a Vatican directive not to celebrate mass for this group.

 In 2003, the diocese settled a lawsuit brought by a Texas woman.
-She claimed that Reverend Rosendo Herrera, a priest in the diocese, had impregnated her when she was 17 years ago.
+She claimed that Reverend Rosendo Herrera, a priest in the diocese, had impregnated her when she was 17 years old.
 The plaintiff claimed that the diocese and Matthiessen tried to cover up the scandal.
 The diocese settled for approximately $27,000 for the child.
 In November 2004, the diocese settled a lawsuit for $50,000 in which Matthiessen was listed as a codefendant.
 A different female plaintiff claimed that Herrera had engaged in wrongful contact with her.
 Also in 2004, Matthiessen stirred controversy when he started a fundraising effort to assist three priests whom his successor bishop had removed from public ministry.

 In 2009, Matthiessen was presented with the Teacher of Peace Award from Pax Christi USA.
 In his retirement, Matthiesen published three books: